 First off, who are you and what do you do?

-I’m a copywriter and content strategist under my business Nell Casey Creative.
+I’m a copywriter and content strategist under my business Fete Creative.
 I work with ecommerce businesses to help them tell their story, connect with customers and build their brand online.

 What does that actually mean?